 - Close conversations properly

-Up to 91 percent of unhappy consumers won’t even voice their complaints about poor customer service; they’ll just leave.
+Up to 91 percent of unhappy consumers won’t complain about poor customer service; they’ll just leave.
 Because of this, your customer support and service teams need to resolve all customer interactions satisfactorily.
 You can’t determine if a customer had a positive or negative experience unless you ensure they are happy with the exchange.

 Always inquire if there is anything you can do to assist a customer when the discussion seems to be lagging.
-That shows the client that you want to resolve the problem and are willing to go above and beyond to ensure they are happy.
+This shows the client that you want to resolve the problem and are willing to go above and beyond to ensure their happiness.

 When a client confirms that they are finished and have no additional inquiries, you can end the conversation knowing they were happy with the interaction.